-International Applicants are students who are not citizens or permanent residents of the U.S. who would need an F-1 student visa to attend Stonehill.
+International Applicants are students who would need an F-1 student visa to enter the United States and attend Stonehill.

 Achieve Your Full Potential in the Heart of New England

-Through its curriculum of liberal arts and sciences and pre-professional programs, Stonehill College provides international students with an education of the highest caliber that fosters critical thinking, the interchange of ideas as well as the practical and cultural experiences needed to succeed here and around the world.
+Through its undergraduate and graduate programs in liberal arts, sciences and business, Stonehill College provides international students with an education of the highest caliber that fosters critical thinking, the interchange of ideas as well as the practical and cultural experiences needed to succeed here and around the world.

 The entire community at Stonehill collaborates to help you develop the knowledge, skills and character you need to meet your life goals and to live a life of purpose and integrity.
 You get the support you need to be confident in what you do and the challenging environment you need to achieve your full potential.